HamRadioTools/hamradio_tools/docs/protocol/filter-blacklist.md

 Examples of filtering logic:

-- drop spots outside amateur radio bands
+- drop spots outside amateur radio bands.
-- drop invalid modes or frequencies
+- drop invalid modes or frequencies.
-- block weather broadcasts from untrusted nodes
+- block weather broadcasts from untrusted nodes.
-- avoid forwarding private club data to the global Core
+- avoid forwarding private club data to the global core.
-- only forward satellites to specific topics
+- only forward satellites to specific topics.

 Filtering Rules are implemented as routing logic at both:

 - Core layer
 - Club layer

 These filters ensure network hygiene and reduce noise.

 ### 3.1.
 Structural filters

 #### 3.1.1 Message type Filters

 Club or core nodes may allow/deny: